Three Harbors Council: Davidson

 This camp was operated by the former Milwaukee County Council in the town of Franklin near Puetz Road west of Highway 41.
 The land that was formerly Camp Arthur Davidson is now the site of Franklin Woods Nature Center (42.8866°N 87.9631°W), owned by the city of Franklin.

 It was named after one of the founders of Harley-Davidson, who bought the land and donated it to the Boy Scouts.

 He also donated another camp in 1933, which was sold in 1938 and became Brown Deer Park (43.1593°N 87.9526°W).
 In the 1970s, Camp Davidson was the southern terminus of the annual Root River Trail anniversary hike sponsored by Badger Trails Association.
 The northern terminus was at Greenfield Park.
-The hike to Davidson was ideal for working on the Hiking Merit Badge as a 15 mile hike.
+The hike to Davidson was ideal for working on the Hiking Merit Badge as a 15-mile hike.
 Adding a loop through Whitnall Park turned the hike into a 20 miler for those who needed a longer hike for the badge.

 Backus

 This camp was operated by the former Milwaukee County Council on the shore of Lake Michigan north of Milwaukee.
 It was near Doctor's Park in Fox Point, south of what is now the Schlitz Audubon Nature Center.
 The exact location is unknown, although there was an August Backus living nearby at 1820 E Fox Lane.
 The exact dates of operation are also unknown and available information is contradictory.
-One troop was known to have used it from 1925–1929 and then planned to move its buildings to somewhere less civilized, but other reports refer to Camp Backus as one of Milwaukee's main camps in 1938 and 1947, suggesting there may have been two locations called by the same name.
+One troop was known to have used it from 1925 to 1929 and then planned to move its buildings to somewhere less civilized, but other reports refer to Camp Backus as one of Milwaukee's main camps in 1938 and 1947, suggesting there may have been two locations called by the same name.